yasutakatou/tfimport/README.md

 ## Multiple resources

-Resources that have the same target can be imported at once.
+Resources that have the same target can be imported at once.<br>
-Define the same thing for the service name, and after the second line, write a special definition in "(3)" to replace the selection in the first line.
+Define the same thing for the service name, and after the second line, write a special definition in "(3)" to replace the selection in the first line.<br>
 With this feature, imports that use the same reference ID can be extracted at once.

 example)